Harbour Porpoise

 Population number

-According to IUCN's Red List, the global number for this species is no fewer than 700,000 individuals.
-Harbour porpoises are classified currently as least concern (LC) on the list of threatened species.
+According to IUCN's Red List, the global number of the Harbour porpoise is over a million individuals.
+Currently, this species is classified as Least Concern (LC) on the IUCN Red List.

 Fun Facts for Kids